 - Oral examination, 15 minWritten assignmentOral examination based on group project work.

 Participation in field work during the course is mandatory.

 - All aids allowed

 Several internal examiners

-A written individual assignment based on the field work during the course handed in prior to an oral exam, 15 minuttes.
+A written assignment handed in prior to an oral exam, 15 minuttes.